 When to jettison a stock is a difficult decision, so we won't pretend there's a one-size-fits-all formula.
 However, guidelines can make selling decisions easier.
 At Motley Fool Pro, the following are four key factors in any sell considerations.

 The most-cited reason to sell -- a fairly valued stock -- is also the most difficult to nail down.

 We estimate the fair value of a company before plunking money down to buy, determining intrinsic value by digging into financial statements, analyzing business prospects and free cash flow, and making conservative assumptions about future growth.

-That said, decisions based just on valuation can mislead you sometimes.
-Amazon
+With that said, decisions based just on valuation can mislead you sometimes.
+Netflix

 2. Fundamental change in the underlying business

 Companies are always undergoing change -- sometimes for the better, but often not.
 As patient investors, we're willing to tolerate minor, fixable hiccups along the lines of a weak quarter or delayed product launch.
 We're not so forgiving of major blunders -- think acquisitions that undermine the core business, getting surpassed by a competitor, taking on unproductive debt, or a string of failed new product attempts.
 Whenever a business undergoes a significant change, you need to put on your thinking cap and reassess.

 Palm has underdone organizational changes and management shakeups, lost its early lead in handheld devices, and taken on debt -- all in the past handful of years.
 Not surprisingly, it didn't create shareholder value before it was finally acquired by Hewlett-Packard.

 3. Challenges to your investing thesis